Soccer-Real's Zidane says Atletico title favourites ahead of derby

 "Llorente is a top-class player and he's showing another facet of his game right now that he didn't have when at Real Madrid.
 We always knew he was a quality player and I'm pleased to see him doing well."

-Zidane, who welcomed back captain Sergio Ramos in Wednesday's Champions League victory over Borussia Moenchengladbach, said that midfielder Federico Valverde and fullback Dani Carvajal will also be in contention for a return to the starting team.
+Zidane, who welcomed back captain Sergio Ramos in Wednesday's Champions League win over Borussia Moenchengladbach, said midfielder Federico Valverde and fullback Dani Carvajal will also be in contention for a return to the team.

-The champions will, however, be without attacking trio Eden Hazard, Luka Jovic and Mariano Diaz as well as midfielder Martin Odegaard.
+The champions will, however, be without attacking trio Eden Hazard, Luka Jovic and Mariano Diaz plus midfielder Martin Odegaard.

+Atleti coach Diego Simeone refused to be drawn on Zidane's assertion that they are now title favourites.

+"I'm not going to talk about other people's opinions," he said.
+"People have their opinions and say what they believe and I respect that.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.